prysmaticlabs/documentation/website/docs/wallet/introduction.md

 Out of the box, Prysm supports 3 basic kinds of wallets that encompass many different use-cases.
 In order of highest to lowest security:

-1. **Remote signing wallet**: (most secure) An advanced kind of wallet in which validator keys and signing requests are processed by a remote server via gRPC (view our remote server [reference implementation](https://github.com/prysmaticlabs/remote-signer)).
-2. **non-HD wallet**: (good security) A simple wallet in which accounts are password protected and validator keys are generated non-deterministically.
+1. **non-HD wallet**: (good security) A simple wallet in which accounts are password protected and validator keys are generated non-deterministically.
 This is the recommended approach if you want to import an account from the [Ethereum launchpad](https://launchpad.ethereum.org/) and you can read dedicated instructions [here](/docs/wallet/nondeterministic).
-3. **HD wallet**: (least security) A common type of blockchain wallet which is generated from a english mnemonic, able to create new accounts deterministically.
+2. **HD wallet**: (least security) A common type of blockchain wallet which is generated from a english mnemonic, able to create new accounts deterministically.
 The encrypted seed is stored on day encrypted by a strong password.
 Given you are tying your HD wallet to the validator client, it is less secure than simply importing validating keys you need from an external source or running a remote signer.

 At the core of Prysm's validator accounts lies the notion of a validator private key, which is stored in a password-protected, keystore.json file.
 Prysm supports the ability to manage many validator accounts, making it easy to import and export them as well as easily list all the account info in your wallet.
 Prysm is compliant with the [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335) standards for storing Ethereum consensus validator private keys, making it possible to move keys between different Ethereum consensus client implementations.